 display:none; to ensure that only the actual size of the creative is considered for viewability.

 Video ad players

-More and more, users are becoming accustomed to premium video player experiences.
+Users are becoming accustomed to premium video player experiences.
 By increasing your video player size and using best practices for click-to-play, autoplay, and sticky players, you can grow the viewability of your video ads.

-- Implement Click-to-Play: Click-to-Play ensures higher user engagement and viewability because a person actually has to click the video to play it, showing intent to watch the video and the ad within it.
+- Implement Click-to-Play: Click-to-Play ensures higher user engagement and viewability because a person has to click the video to play it, showing intent to watch the video and the ad within it.

 - Use autoplay the right way: Getting autoplay right is critical to the quality of your site or app experience.
 While muted autoplay is allowed, be sure your implementation is in line with the Chrome autoplay policy.

 - Use viewable-friendly ad formats: We recommend minimizing the use of iFrames, which is an HTML document embedded inside another HTML document primarily found on sites.
-Ad tags within some iFrames, such as cross-domain iFrames, can't be measured by any viewability solution while others like friendly iFrames and SafeFrames help better measure viewability.
+Ad tags within some iFrames, such as cross-domain iFrames, can't be measured by any viewability solution, while others like friendly iFrames and SafeFrames help better measure viewability.
 When fewer ads run within cross-domain iFrames, viewability rates increase.

 Test and iterate as part of the redesign process.
 Each site is different as viewability depends on the content, vertical, and users’ behavior on the site.

 To optimize your viewability, here are some ideas to keep in mind: